esince821/Founder-Amount-and-Success-in-Start-Up/README.md

 ### Limitations
 - **Manual Data Collection:** The data was manually gathered from Wellfound, which limits sample size and may introduce selection bias (only startups with public profiles are included).
 - **Missing or Incomplete Fields:** Some startups lacked detailed funding or founder information, reducing data completeness.
-- **Cross-Sectional Nature:** The dataset represents a single point in time, making it difficult to infer causal relationships between founder count and startup success.
 - **Uncontrolled Factors:** Other variables such as team experience, product type, market conditions, or geographic region were not included but may influence funding outcomes.
 - **Approximation in Funding Amounts:** Inconsistent currency formats and missing values required normalization and estimation.

-write this-> in the industry part I too generalized, i.e. wrote fintech for both fintech elec market etc. ALSO since I collect manually it can e minor mistakes
+- **Generalized Industry Category:** To simplify I added only one field of company.

 ---

 ### Future Work